 (2) Unless the Court otherwise orders, the Registrar must not return any document or thing under subrule (1) unless the Registrar has given to the issuing party at least 14 days’ notice of the intention to do so and that period has expired.

-(3) If the addressee has informed the Court that a document or a copy of a document produced need not be returned and may be destroyed, the Registrar may, unless the Court otherwise orders, destroy the document or copy instead of returning it.
+(3) The issuing party must attach, to the front of a subpoena to produce to be served on the addressee, a notice and declaration in accordance with Form 22A.

-(4) The Registrar must not destroy a document or a copy of a document unless the Registrar has first given to the issuing party and to the addressee at least 14 days’ notice of the intention to destroy the document or copy.
+(4) The addressee must complete the notice and declaration and attach it to the subpoena or copy of the subpoena that accompanies the documents produced to the Court under the subpoena.

-(5) Unless the Court otherwise orders, this Order is subject to Order 34 rules 15A and 15B.
+(5) Subject to subrule (6), the Registrar may, on the expiry of 4 months from the conclusion of the proceeding, cause to be destroyed all the documents, produced in the proceedings in compliance with a subpoena, that were declared by the addressee to be copies.

+(6) The Registrar may cause to be destroyed those documents, declared by the addressee to be copies, that have become exhibits in the proceeding when they are no longer required in connection with the proceeding, including on any appeal.

 [Rule 10 inserted in Gazette 21 Feb 2007 p.
-545.]
+545; amended in Gazette 28 Jul 2010 p.
+3478.]

 11. Costs and expenses of compliance